 HADITH, SUNNA, SUNNI and SHIA: An Arabic word, hadith (sometimes al-hadith or ahadith) refers to the words and deeds of Muhammad; thus, hadith is, in effect, a record of the Prophet’s life.
 As such, hadith plays an essential role for Muslims in the interpretation and understanding of the Qur’an.
 SUNNA is “the way” or “the custom” of the Prophet; it includes not only the hadith but also all other aspects of Muhammad’s life.
-SUNNI and SHIA are branches of Islam.
-For a brief discussion and comparison of Sunni and Shia, please direct a browser on a desktop or laptop computer (there seems not to be a version for smartphones) to http://www.bbc.com/news/world-middle-east-16047709.
+SUNNI and SHIA are branches of Islam; for a brief discussion and comparison of them, please click here

 JESUS: “Jesus” is the English form of the Latin form of the Greek form of the Hebrew word Yeshua or Yehoshua.
 In fact, the man’s name was probably something like Issa Ben Yussuf.
 Does the name make any difference?
 For some, raised from childhood in the orthodox Christian tradition, the word Jesus is laden with memories and meanings that have little or even nothing to do with the needs of an adult seeker.
 For this reason, it is not uncommon that such seekers turn to Buddhism, Hinduism, or other spiritual traditions for inspiration and guidance.
 And yet, Jesus is so powerful a Teacher, and his Teachings are so powerful, it seems a cosmic shame to deny this Resource simply because of the circumstances under which we were first introduced to it.
 One solution may be to address him differently, as Yeshua perhaps, or Rabbi Issa, or, as he himself suggested, simply Teacher (“You call me Teacher and Master, and you’re right: that’s who I am.”
 John 13.13 SV).
 In the final analysis, of course, it is literally True that, seen one Teacher, seen them all.
 Thus, our observation has been that, whatever tradition seekers of Truth choose initially, in time they seem to drift naturally away from the ism, and come to rest in the Teachings themselves, there to discover that, just as all the Teachers themselves insist, all Teachers and all Teachings are One and the Same One in Truth.
 We suppose there exist an infinite number of books about Jesus.
 We have read some of them, many of which are good; but far and away the best … in our opinion … is “Jesus A Life” by A. N. Wilson.
 This is a mature study of the man and the phenomenon, human and spiritual.
 It is at once informative, challenging, disturbing, fascinating, and inspiring.